There are no tricks to property investment!

 The population of the Australian Capital Territory is set to increase to between 479,000 and 510,000 people closing the gap on Tasmania’s population, which is calculated to reach between 545,000 and 573,000 people in 2027.

 The Northern Territory is expected to increase to between 270,000 and 284,000 people in 2027.

 The demand for housing is a product of its necessity and the population size and forecast growth.

 NET MIGRATION – Australia is a culturally diverse nation – over 200 different nationalities go into the mix with 25% identified as overseas-born on the last Census night.
-Migration continues to be a significant factor in the growth of our population and workforce.
-While exhibiting a pattern of variability over time, net overseas migration has remained above 180,000 people since 2006.
-In the year ending 30 June 2018, there was a net gain from overseas migration of 237,200 people.
+Migration will continue to be a significant factor in the growth of our population and workforce and the driver of demand for housing.

 At the moment, the pace of population growth from migration is low due to our closed borders.
 An interesting perspective is that because of our very successful response to COVID-19 and the likelihood of us emerging out of the pandemic restrictions ahead of the rest of the world, Australia is going to be a very attractive option for future immigrants.
 The effect on our future population totals may be even more pronounced than previously anticipated.